Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Compressed Distributed Nonconvex Algorithm: Bounded Absolute Compression Error

 Then, we have

 \end{theorem} \begin{IEEEproof} The proof is given in Appendix~H. \end{IEEEproof}

-\begin{remark} \blue{The standard uniform quantizer, as used in \cite{Ma2021Springer, Xiong2022TAC} for the strongly convex case, and in \cite{xu2022Arxiv} for the nonconvex case under the P--{\L} condition.
+\begin{remark} \blue{The standard uniform quantizer, as used in \cite{Ma2021Springer, Xiong2022TAC} for the strongly convex case, and in \cite{xu2022Arxiv} for the nonconvex case under the P--{\L} condition, \xul{is a widely used method for reducing communication overhead in distributed optimization}.
 Note that Assumption~\ref{assum-3} serves as a more general compressor.
 In other words, Theorem~\ref{thm-7} demonstrates that the proposed algorithm achieves linear convergence with a broader range of compressors and only requires the global cost function to satisfy the P--{\L} condition.} \end{remark}